davidbenm/davidbenm/README.md

 ### Hello 👋

 Telecommunications Engineer with doctoral studies, where I have developed Software Defined Networking applications in Python.
-Enthusiastic and interested in cloud technologies, I am specializing in Google Cloud Platform and in master the necessary tools to work at cloud based roles.
-I benefit from my experience in managing networks and virtualized data centers.
-Motivated by self-learning and by contributing with the appropriate tools to the performance of excellence in the tasks in charge.
+As part of my experience in the cloud field, I have obtained the Microsoft Certified: Azure Fundamentals certification, completed the Google Cloud Engineer Learning Path and am currently working on a personal project in this area.
+I have experience in managing networks and on-premises data centers.
+Motivated by self-learning and by contributing with the appropriate tools to the performance of excellence and customer satisfaction.

 <!--
 **davidbenm/davidbenm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.